 What are Medicare Parts A, B, C, and D?

 Part A covers hospital stays, skilled nursing, hospice, and some home health.
 Part B covers doctor visits, outpatient care, and preventive services.
 Part C, also called Medicare Advantage, is an all-in-one private plan that bundles A and B (and usually D).
 Part D covers prescription drugs.
+Most Washington residents enroll during the 7-month enrollment window around their 65th birthday.

 What does Original Medicare cover?

 Original Medicare (Parts A and B) covers most hospital and doctor care across the country.
 It pays roughly 80% of approved charges.
-You pay the rest — deductibles, copays, and coinsurance — unless you have a supplement plan filling that gap.
+You pay the rest โ deductibles, copays, and coinsurance โ unless you have a supplement plan filling that gap.

 What does Original Medicare NOT cover?